Language education in Singapore: Other Indian Languages

 To meet the needs of smaller linguistic groups within the Indian community, five other Indian languages, namely Bengali, Gujarati, Hindi, Punjabi and Urdu, have been offered as mother tongues since the early 1990s.
 Lessons are held outside school hours at special centres run by seven Indian community groups, who employ their own teachers and design their own syllabuses.

 Tamil outside of the school

 Some primary and secondary schools do not have sufficient resources or Tamil students to offer Tamil language classes within school hours.
 Tamils studying in these schools are required to take their Tamil lessons outside school hours, either at the Umar Pulavar Tamil Language Centre (UPTLC) or one of the eleven school-based Tamil language centres.

-The Tamil Language Learning Promotion Committee (TLLPC) was established in 2006 by the MOE.
+The Tamil Promotion Committee (TPC), formerly the Tamil Language Learning Promotion Committee (TLLPC), was established in 2006 by the MOE.
 Its establishment is aimed at garnering the support from other Tamil organisations who would be able to contribute resources towards events and programmes that promote the teaching and learning of the Tamil language.